Posted July 27, 2018

 Risk of collision is increased if boaters believe that Humpbacks always know where vessels are.

 Baleen whales like Humpbacks do not have the biosonar that toothed whales have.
-They can surface suddenly after long dives, are often travelling in random patterns, and can be oblivious of boats.
+They can surface suddenly after long dives, can become highly acrobatic, are often travelling in random patterns, and can be oblivious of boats.

 Risk of collision (and habituation) is also increased if the promotion of such interactions leads to increased demand/expectation for close encounters with whales.